dradisavljevic/GameTrace-Web-App/README.md

 Idea was to create a Steam/Xfire-like web application dashboard where you can access all information about the games you've played.

 Application works with OracleSQL.
-Scripts for database initialization are located inside src\main\resources\SQLScripts.
+Scripts for database initialization are located inside the [GameTrace SQL](https://github.com/dradisavljevic/GameTrace-SQL) repository.

 Before running, replace spring.mail.username and spring.mail.password properties inside application.properties with valid values.